Welcome to my HomePod Repair project! Here you will find a list of common issues, how to repair, or see repair estimates and mail yours in!

 2: Find something to slip the mesh on, ideally another empty homepod shell.
 Put weights in it to keep it from floating in the dye bath.
 Find something to sit it on in a pot so it's not directly in contact with the pot, but still able to fully submerge.

 3: Bring pot of water to ~200f, mix in dye, then put mesh into dye bath.
-Stir for 15-30 minutes, then pull out mesh, rinse, and allow to dry before reinstallation.
+Stir for 15-30 minutes depending on desired shade / depth, then pull out mesh, rinse, and allow to dry before reinstallation.

 4: For the top cover, wash it with clean water and soap, then dry, then put some tape on the adhesive side to dunk it into your dye bath a few times.
 Rinse off with water and repeat until desired shade is achieved.

 5: For the power cable, you can dunk the length of the cable into the dye bath excluding the plugs on each end.
 Rinse and repeat until desired shade is achieved.
 Allow a few days to dry before use!

 "You ever wonder why we're here?"